 Before getting busy, preheat your oven to a balmy 325 degrees Fahrenheit, and prepare your muffin tin with paper liners.

 First, sift together your flour, baking powder, baking soda, and salt.
 Then set this aside for a bit.

 At the same time, melt your butter in a big saucepan over medium heat.
 Once it is melted, stir in the cocoa powder.
 This is THE most amazing smell EVER.

 Once the cocoa is fragrant (don’t let the beautiful aroma hypnotize you), take the pan off of the heat.
 Instead of simply turning off the heat, it’s important to make sure you actually remove the pan from the hot burner if you have an electric stove.

-Next, mix the coffee and buttermilk into the pan.
+Next, mix the coffee and milk into the pan.
 Then whisk in the sugar first, followed by the eggs and vanilla, mixing together until the sugar has dissolved.

 Finally, add the flour mixture to the rest of the batter and stir it all together with a spatula until combined (must… resist… licking… bowl.)
-If your batter is lumpy, you should switch to a whisk once all the flour is incorporated.
+If your batter is lumpy, you can switch to a whisk once all the flour is incorporated.
 However, be careful not to overmix; a few small lumps are okay.

 To finish, pour the batter evenly into the muffin tins.
 Fill them up almost to the top, about three-quarters of the way full.
 Then, pop the pans into the oven for approximately 12-15 minutes.

 “Are They Done Yet?”

 Set the timer on the lower end of the spectrum (12 minutes) and when the time has passed, test the cupcakes for doneness with a toothpick.
 Inserted into the middle of a cupcake, the toothpick should come out mostly clean.
 Though, a few moist crumbs on the toothpick are okay, too.